-As mentioned in the prospectus, arrangements can be made to escort children to and from airports/stations at the beginning and end of each term, and also at half-term.
-Further details and charges for this service can be obtained from school..
+As mentioned in the prospectus, arrangements can be made to escort children to and from Heathrow and Bristol airports at the beginning and end of each term, and also at half-term.
+Further details and charges for this service can be obtained from school.

 These are two long exeat weekends in each term, in addition to half-term, where no Saturday School takes place.
 However the Boarding House remains open if required for full-time boarders.

 All children living overseas are required to have a guardian in this country who will look after them over exeat weekends and the half-term breaks each term.

 All boarders come under the care of the school doctor during their time at the school.